sensingtheforest/sensingtheforest.github.io/src/outputs.md

 ## Presentations

+* Xambó, Anna and Batchelor, Pete (May 14, 2025).
+Guest Lecture: "Sensing the Forest - UAL workshop".
+Computer and Data Science and AI, UAL Creative Computing Institute, University of the Arts London, London, UK.
 * Xambó, Anna (February 28, 2025).
 Invited Talk: "Intersecting Sonic Arts & Computing: A Portfolio Journey".
 Music Engineering Forum.
 University of Miami, Miami, FL, USA.
 Online.
 * Xambó, Anna and Marino, Luigi (October 23, 2024).
 Invited Talk: [”Sensing the Forest: Lessons Learned from our Artistic-Acoustic Intervention at the Alice Holt Forest”](/2024/10/23/presentation-at-aix-marseille-university-october-23-2024/).
 Aix-Marseille University - Master in Acoustics and Musicology, Marseille, France.
 Online.
 * Xambó, Anna (November 14, 2023).
 Keynote: [”From NIME to NISE: Rethinking the design and evaluation of musical interfaces”](/2023/12/18/presentation-at-adc23-november-14-2023/).
 Audio Developer Conference 2023 (ADC23).
 London, UK.